freemish/comp-sci-refresher-in-python/README.md

 # python-refresher
 Self-review of comp-sci concepts I definitely learned in school.
 Sometimes details get fuzzy, okay?

-Right now, I'm planning on going over design patterns, data structures, and algorithms.
-I might add other things to scope, but not extremely likely.

 Each file should be pretty self-contained and I'm going to try not to use any external libraries.
 That should mean, for example, that you can just call each file like:

 ```